Begins Friday, March 4th, 2022

-For this class we will have live weekly meetings via Zoom on Wednesdays from 1PM - 2PM EST.
+For this class we will have live weekly meetings via Zoom on FRIDAYS from 1PM EST - 2PM EST.

 We will also use Wet Ink, our dedicated online classroom, designed specifically for writing classes.
 It is a private, easy to use, and highly interactive online platform.
 Learn more about it from this class demo.
 In addition to ongoing discussions, all craft materials, reading assignments, and writing prompts will be available in the Wet Ink classroom as a supplement to our weekly live meetings via Zoom.
 Students will also post work and provide and receive feedback within the online environment in Wet Ink.

-Will meet weekly on Wednesdays via Zoom, 1:00PM to 2:00PM EST
+Will meet weekly on FRIDAYS via Zoom, 1:00PM EST to 2:00PM EST

 All classes will meet online via Zoom and have a supplemental online classroom in Wet Ink